21 Free Things to Do in Boston

-3. The Irish Heritage Trail
+3. The Irish Heritage Trail (Downtown Neighborhoods)

-There are about 16 sites marked on the tour map that you can easily walk to, and an additional six sites located in Charlestown, East Boston, and Dorchester which you'll need a car or public transportation to view.
+There are about 16 sites marked on the tour map that you can easily walk to, and an additional 6 sites are located in Charlestown, East Boston and Dorchester, which you'll need a car or public transportation to view.
 Many of the sites are memorials and plaques that commemorate great sons and daughters or major events, with some parks and gardens sprinkled along the way.

 The Heritage website provides maps and details about each site so you can plan a visit and even combine it with the other free walking tours already discussed.

-4. Bunker Hill Monument
+4. Bunker Hill Monument (Charlestown)

-The Battle of Bunker Hill took place on June 17, 1775 and is mostly remembered because of the legendary command "don't fire until you see the whites of their eyes!"
+The Battle of Bunker Hill took place on June 17, 1775, and is mostly remembered because of the legendary command, "Don't fire until you see the whites of their eyes!"

-While the American forces were eventually overwhelmed and retreated after three assaults, the site is commemorated by the 221-foot granite obelisk and is marked as the first major battle of the revolutionary war.
+While the American forces were eventually overwhelmed and retreated after three assaults, the site is commemorated by the 221-foot granite obelisk and is marked as the first major battle of the Revolutionary War.

 The area surrounding the monument is a park with a museum, and you can climb the stairs all the way to the top.
-The monument is open 9:00am - 5:00pm.
+The monument is open 9:00 am–5:00 pm.
 See the park website for more information.

-5. Old North Church
+5. Old North Church (North End)

 These tours are popular during the summer tourist season, so sign up early.

-7. Boston Public Library
+7. Boston Public Library (Copley Square)

-The Boston Public Library in Copley Square is much more than just a collection of books, although if you measured it purely by its number of rare volumes it would stand out as one of the greatest collections in the world.
+The Boston Public Library in Copley Square is much more than just a collection of books, although if you measured it purely by its number of rare volumes, it would stand out as one of the greatest collections in the world.

-8. Massachusetts State House
+8. Massachusetts State House (Beacon Hill)

 Charles Bullfinch's 1798 masterpiece sits on top of Beacon Hill and is the oldest surviving building in the area.
 The distinctive gold dome was first covered in copper in 1802 and eventually gilded with gold leaf in 1874.
 There are many rooms and chambers to see and architectural styles to admire.

-9. The Custom House
+9. The Custom House (Boston Harbor)

-10. Massachusetts Historical Society
+10. Massachusetts Historical Society (Back Bay)

 They also publish books and loan their materials to other museums and libraries.
 They hold numerous seminars and weekly tours, all of which are open to the public and (of course) free.

-11. MIT Campus Tour
+11. MIT Campus Tour (Cambridge)

 You can pick up a map for a self-guided tour at the Information Center Room 7-121, which means Building 7, First Floor, Room 121.
-And Building 7 is located at 77 Massachusetts Avenue . . . on second thought just ask a student for directions.
+And Building 7 is located at 77 Massachusetts Avenue . . . on second thought, just ask a student for directions.

 Family Fun at No Cost

-I don't know about you but every activity I do with my kids seems to empty out my wallet, and then they want to eat.
+I don't know about you, but every activity I do with my kids seems to empty out my wallet, and then they want to eat.

-12. New England Aquarium
+12. New England Aquarium (Central Wharf)

-In the summer school vacation months this place is better described as a "zoo" rather than an aquarium—just kidding.
-But it does get mobbed with families on vacation and it continues to be one of the most popular attractions in Boston.
+In the summer school vacation months, this place is better described as a "zoo" rather than an aquarium.
+Just kidding.
+But it does get mobbed with families on vacation, and it continues to be one of the most popular attractions in Boston.

-The New England Aquarium is also one of my favorites because I love the familiar things like the massive ocean tank with the sharks and giant turtles swimming around together, but I also enjoy the new exhibits that revolve in and out.
+The New England Aquarium is also one of my favorites because I love the familiar things like the massive ocean tank with its sharks and giant turtles swimming around together, but I also enjoy the new exhibits that revolve in and out.

-13. A Free Lunch at Quincy Market
+13. Free Lunch at Quincy Market (Haymarket)

 Quincy Market is the place to eat at lunchtime in Boston.
 Don't argue.
 Just go there.
-You can book a table at your favorite Italian restaurant in the North End in the evening, but at noon Quincy Market is where it's at.
+You can book a table at your favorite Italian restaurant in the North End in the evening, but at noon, Quincy Market is where it's at.

-14. Stargaze at Coit Observatory
+14. Stargaze at Coit Observatory (Boston University)

-15. Get Lost in a Museum
+15. Get Lost in a Museum (Citywide)

-I grew up in London where most museums were free to visit.
+I grew up in London, where most museums were free to visit.
 So when I came to Boston and found I had to pay for a museum, I was a little perplexed.
 After all, didn't they build the museums and purchase the artifacts with donations and taxpayer's dollars?

 Please note the free passes from the library program require you have a valid library card from the Boston Public Library.

-- Museum of Fine Arts: Free on Wednesday from 4:00pm - 9:45pm
+- Museum of Fine Arts: Free on Wednesday from 4:00 pm–9:45 pm.

-- Institute of Contemporary Art: Free on Thursday from 5:00pm - 9:00pm
+- Institute of Contemporary Art: Free on Thursday from 5:00 pm to 9:00 pm.

-- Peabody Essex Museum (Salem): Free on the first Friday of month from 5:00pm - 8:00pm
+- Peabody Essex Museum (Salem): Free on the first Friday of the month from 5:00 pm to 8:00 pm.

-- Commonwealth Museum (Columbia Point): Free everyday
+- Commonwealth Museum (Columbia Point): Free every day.

-Entertainment for Nothing and Your Tickets for Free:
+Entertainment for Nothing and Tickets for Free

-16. Harvard Square Entertainment
+16. Harvard Square Entertainment (Cambridge)

-It's just a short "T" ride across the Charles River to Cambridge and Harvard Square, and you're planted in a different world of cafes, shops and meeting places with students and plenty of atmosphere.
+Just a short "T" ride across the Charles River to Cambridge and Harvard Square, and you're planted in a different world of cafes, shops and meeting places with students and plenty of atmosphere.

-17. Catch a Boston Event
+17. Catch a Boston Event (Citywide)